mikaelhellqvist/ReverseClip/README.md

 # ReverseClip
+##Contact
+Please contact me if you use this code.
+Would be glad to know if it has helped you anything :) mikaelhellqvist@gmail.com
+Mikael Hellqvist

 ## What it does?
 Takes a video asset and reverses it, puts it in a AVMutableComposition and exports it as a .mov file.